zachhuang4026/Bullet-Shooting-Game-Java/README.md

-# Java OOP Project: bullet shooting game with GUI
+# Java OOP Project: bullet shooting game

 This is a project from UChicago Java Programming course.
 The goal of this project is to apply OOP and user interfaces techniques to create a game interact with users.